WELCOME TO DEATH POSITIVE DC

 to ask questions, share stories and experiences, or simply listen

-to develop and maintain an awareness of death
+to cultivate an ongoing awareness of death

 to live with intention and purpose in the face of mortality

-to build community and connect with like-minded people
+to build community and connect with others

 to gather for death cafes, book clubs, art exhibits, movies, workshops, and other activities designed to explore death